STISIG/stisig.github.io/_posts/design/2021-01-01-agenda-setting.md

 * Would existing personnel need to be replaced with folx who have the training to deal with these things?
 * And if so, how do you compete with technology industry salary ranges that begin far outside any municipality's salary range?

+What other questions, barriers, or gates need to be confronted?

 ## Other Post Formats
 {: .t60 }